kerberos-io/agent/README.md

 By default your Kerberos Agents will store all its configuration and recordings inside the container.
 To help you automate and have a more consistent data governance, you can attach volumes to configure and persist data of your Kerberos Agents, and/or configure each Kerberos Agent through environment variables.

+## Access the Kerberos Agent

+Once you have deployed the Kerberos Agent, using one of the deployment models described above, you will be able to access the Kerberos Agent user interface.
+A login page is presented asking for some credentials.

+The default username and password for the Kerberos Agent is:

+- Username: `root`
+- Password: `root`

+**_Please note that you change the username and password for a final installation, see [Configure with environment variables](#configure-with-environment-variables) below._**

 ## Configure and persist with volume mounts

 An example of how to mount a host directory is shown below using `docker`, but is applicable for [all the deployment models and tools described above](#running-and-automating-a-kerberos-agent).